-- 9.38 At the strategic level, if action is not proactive or forthcoming, particularly in reducing carbon emissions, climate change and its impacts are expected to be exacerbated through localised flooding, continued poor local air quality and poorly designed homes and buildings which would affect quality of life. - 9.39 The key factor in delivering a systematic reduction in CO2 emissions across the borough will be the extent to which the community and other stakeholders are able to fully contribute to CO2 reduction.
+- 9.44 At the strategic level, if action is not proactive or forthcoming, particularly in reducing carbon emissions, climate change and its impacts are expected to be exacerbated through localised flooding, continued poor local air quality and poorly designed homes and buildings which would affect quality of life. - 9.45 The key factor in delivering a systematic reduction in CO2 emissions across the borough will be the extent to which the community and other stakeholders are able to fully contribute to CO2 reduction.
 The Council will need to provide local people with support, including information and financial assistance, to enable them to make decisions that will reduce their energy consumption.
-Empowering local people to create their own proposals for reducing energy use and consumption will also need to take place. - 9.40 Developers, particularly those that are smaller and locally based, will need to be aware of the Government's higher design standards and the consumer desirability of 'green homes' to ensure improved design from the outset. - 9.41 Methods of raising levels of awareness of the Government's increasing design and building standards, and therefore decreasing the risk of non compliance, would include information and links on the relevant pages of the Council website and in building and planning permission application packs.
-Conditions on planning permissions may also assist in obtaining some of the outcomes the Government is seeking in relation to climate change; and may also aid in the monitoring of some of the areas that planning can directly influence.
-Where possible conditions of planning permissions could be used to ensure the responsible storage and disposal of waste.
-Policies can also encourage recycling industries into appropriate areas of Lewisham.
+Empowering local people to create their own proposals for reducing energy use and consumption will also need to take place. - 9.46 Developers, particularly those that are smaller and locally based, will need to be aware of the Government's higher design standards and the consumer desirability of 'green homes' to ensure improved design from the outset. - 9.47 If monitoring reveals that policy objectives to mitigate and adapt to climate change are not delivering the necessary outcomes, corrective action would be taken.
+This includes reviewing methods of raising levels of awareness of the Government's increasing design and building standards, and therefore decreasing the risk of non compliance.
+Steps that would be taken include re-doubling efforts in relation to information and links on the relevant pages of the Council website and in building and planning permission application packs packs and revising the local information requirements.
+The use of planning conditions and obligations on planning permissions would also be reviewed to consider whether a different approach should be taken in order to secure mitigation and/or aid in the monitoring of some of the areas that planning can directly influence.